opendistro/for-elasticsearch-docs/docs/knn/index.md

 ```

-Finally, use the `script_store` query to pre-filter your documents before identifying nearest neighbors:
+Finally, use the `script_score` query to pre-filter your documents before identifying nearest neighbors:

 ```json
 GET my-knn-index-2/_search